-As a BSN, ABSN, MN, DNP, or Certificate Program student, you will spend time at a variety of sites throughout the Puget Sound region and beyond gaining valuable hands-on patient care experience.
+As a BSN, ABSN, MN, DNP, or Graduate Certificate Program student, you will spend time at a variety of sites throughout the Puget Sound region and beyond gaining valuable hands-on patient care experience.
 For more information on your specific needs, please choose the appropriate degree level below.

 In addition to meeting School of Nursing compliance requirements, you must also meet all clinical agency requirements.
 These vary and may include: